In This Article

 #5: Dark Wooden Temple for Home

 Have a compact home but don’t like minimal designs?
-Have a look at this floating wooden temple for home.
+Have a look at this floating wooden temple for your home.
 Made with dark wood, this mandir is traditional with the gopura on top.
-Notice that there are also small open shelves to keep the pooja room items?
+Notice how there are also small open shelves to keep the pooja room items?

-This one-wall wooden mandir design for home integrated with a swing is the most unique one in our collection.
+This one-wall wooden mandir design that comes integrated with a swing is one of the most unique ones in our collection.
 The polished solid wood beams with intricate jaali details extend to the swing, showing off the craftsmanship.
-Glass panes are used for the shutters and on the side of the pooja room to create an illusion of space.
+Glass panes have been used for the shutters and on the side of the pooja room to create an illusion of space.
 Don’t miss the design continuity here that extends to the swing as well.

-#7: Simple Wooden Pooja Mandir Designs for Home With Rafters & Lighting
+#7: Simple Wooden Pooja Mandir Designs With Rafters & Lighting

 Lighting plays an important role in glamming up simple wooden pooja mandir designs for home.
-This wooden temple for home is brightly lit with recessed lights in the wooden rafters.
+This wooden temple for home has been brightly lit with recessed lights in the wooden rafters.
 Additionally, the shimmering gold wallpaper accentuates this simple design, while being reasonably affordable.
-This pooja corner shows us that you don’t need a fat budget for home interiors if you have imagination!
+This pooja corner shows us that you don’t need a fat budget for home interiors if you have the right imagination!

 #8: Elaborate Wooden Carvings in Pristine White

 Looking for a wooden temple design for a larger apartment?
 Then this should be it.
 The wooden platform with a white laminate finish is for the murtis.
 The star of this one-wall mandir is the wooden jaali with evocative traditional carvings.
-The temple-style brass lamps and bells do the trick to break the monotony of white.
+The temple-style brass lamps and bells do the trick of breaking the monotony of white.